 With contracts up for renewal and the prospect of expensive and time-consuming upgrades ahead, Accenture was looking to improve the efficiency of its IT services, without adding extra costs.

-To date, Accenture had been using a suite of on-premises services that included Microsoft Outlook and Office Communicator, but over the years had recognised that running services on-premises was an expensive option.
+To date, Accenture had been using a suite of on-premises services that included Microsoft Outlook and Office Communicator, but over the years had recognized that running services on-premises was an expensive option.
 It involves running costs for operations staff, hosting and storage, as well as the cost of equipment depreciation.
 It all had to be continually kept up-to-date, maintained and monitored.

 "As we locked in our business case and we knew the savings per month that we were going to generate, the desire to move quickly to achieve those benefits was important to us.
 At the same time, we couldn’t face any disruption along the way."